Richard Carline: Inter-war years

 In 1920 Richard was elected to the London Group.
 Between 1921 and 1924, Carline studied part-time at the Slade School of Art before teaching, on an occasional basis, at the Ruskin School of Drawing and Fine Art at Oxford University until 1929, where his brother, Sydney, was Master of Drawing.
 Throughout 1928, he undertook an extensive lecture tour of north America.
 In 1931 Carline held his first one-man exhibition at the Groupil Gallery.
-The Carline family home in Hampstead became the centre of an artistic circle that included Henry Lamb, Stanley Spencer, Mark Gertler and John Nash.
-Carline's 1925 painting Gathering on the Terrace at 47 Downshire Hill, Hampstead depicted several of these and members of his family.
+The Carline family home at 47 Downshire Hill in Hampstead became the centre of an artistic circle that included Henry Lamb, Stanley Spencer, Mark Gertler and John Nash.
+A least three of Carline's most important works feature the house, which became a meeting place for artists and writers in the 1939s and 40s.
+His 1925 painting Gathering on the Terrace at 47 Downshire Hill, Hampstead is now held by the Ferens Gallery in Hull.
+It depicts several members of his family and friends.
+Two other works Gilbert and Janet Pairing up for Tennis and Kitchen at 47 Downshire Hill established his reputation as a major British post-impressionist.
+The latter was acquired by the Tate Gallery, but was lost in the devastating flood of 1928.

 In 1935, with Michael Sadler, Carline wrote a book entitled Arts of West Africa and organized an accompanying exhibition on the subject.
 Carline was active in the Artists' International Association and during 1937 and 1938 he spent time in Mexico and the United States on their behalf supporting various arts' projects.
 In the run-up to World War Two, in 1938, Carline was among the founding members of the Artists' Refugee Committee in Hampstead.